Durant, Oklahoma: History

+The Bryan County Courthouse in downtown Durant was completed in 1917.
+Before the courthouse stands a Confederate monument, erected in the same year by the United Daughters of the Confederacy.

 Eleven people were killed in Durant by a tornado in April 1919.

 The town's population grew from 2,969 in 1900 to 5,330 in 1910, 12,823 in 1990, and to 13,549 in 2000.

 The Durant Downtown Historic District is listed on the National Register of Historic Places.

-Lynching of John Lee
+1911 lynching

 John Lee was an African American man who was lynched on August 12, 1911, in Durant, Oklahoma.
 He was subjected to a brutal act of mob violence, denial of judicial due process, and the desecration of his body posthumously.
 The event is a reflection of the racial tensions and injustices prevalent in the United States during the early 20th century.

 The book Without Sanctuary: Lynching Photography in America by Twin Palms Publishers includes a photo from Durant on August 13, 1911, of a group of townspeople burning the body of an African American man named John Lee.

-The author of Without Sanctuary summarizes that, "According to the August 14 issue of the Durant Daily Democrat, Lee died at 11:15 p.m. at the hands of a posse of 500.
+The author of Without Sanctuary summarizes, "According to the August 14 issue of the Durant Daily Democrat, Lee died at 11:15 pm at the hands of a posse of 500.
 An additional 1,500 citizens were estimated to have been involved in the manhunt.
 Reports indicate that Lee exchanged gunfire with his would-be captors until his ammunition was spent.
 The posse "calmly emptied their guns into his body".
 Lee was accused of a range of crimes, the most serious of which was the critical wounding of a white woman, Mrs. Fanny Campbell.
 She identified the corpse as that of her assailant.
 Mrs. Campbell expired later the same day.
 The mob took John Lee's body to a vacant lot near the railroad tracks, where they built a pyre of gathered lumber and set the remains on fire.
 It burned from nine in the morning until late in the afternoon.
 All that remained were ashes and a "few charred parcels".
 Whites rioted throughout the town of Durant.
 The city's remaining blacks were warned "not to let the sun go down on them here".
 All left by sunset.
 Rumors spread that blacks were organizing to return and avenge Lee's death.
 Durant's white citizens armed for the coming "race war".
 In several days, without additional violence, tensions calmed.